Health and nuisance complaints

 Notice to abate nuisance

-If the person fails to comply with the Notice or if the nuisance is likely to recur, the council may summon the person to appear before the Magistrates Court, which may order the person to comply with the Notice or carry out works to prevent the recurrence of the nuisance.
+If Council is satisfied that a nuisance exists, it may serve an improvement notice or prohibition notice on the person who is causing the nuisance (or, if that person cannot be found, the owner or occupier of the relevant land); (in accordance with the Act).
+The Notice may specify steps to be taken to prevent the recurrence of the nuisance and the time within which these steps are to be taken.
+If the person fails to comply with the Notice or if the nuisance is likely to recur, Council may summon the person to appear before the Magistrates' Court, which may order the person to comply with the Notice or carry out works to prevent the recurrence of the nuisance.

 How do I make a nuisance complaint?